12,911 words, one hour and 30 min.

 “Got your drift.
 Don’t need a barn board up side the head.
 Don’t you think this ‘wild thing’ you’re talking about is a little too–?”

-“How are you gonna make it in this world, if you don’t take a chance once in a coon’s age?”
-Her fingers caressed the arm he’d laid along the top of the seat.
-“You know, we could really have a great time in that mo–“
+“Your spirit of adventure — where is it?
+How you gonna make it in this world if you don’t take a chance once in a coon’s age?”
+Her fingers caressed the arm he’d laid along the top of the seat-back.
+“Y’know, we could really have a great time in that mo–“

 “Hold on, hold on.”
 He sat up straight, looked at her.
 “I’m not so sure about this at all.”

 “Let me just scooch over here,” she said sliding closer.
 She boosted the radio volume.
 Pat Boone crooned his favorite song, “Friendly Persuasion.”
 Weeks earlier it had filled his ears — and his heart — on a late chilly night as they intertwined on the rear seat of his car, losing more and more of their sensibilities, more and more of their clothes….
 That song… “Thee I love, more than the meadow so green and still….”

 His cheek felt the warmth radiating off Beth’s face.
 He thought again of the lengthy, wrenching periods between his few brief, pre-Beth relationships, and something clutched at his insides again.
 Beth pressed closer.

 “That was some night, huh, Sugar?” she said, her voice low and breathy.

 Her lips crushed his and her tongue plunged into his mouth.
 A minute into their kissing, he heard Sanford Clark’s “The Fool”: “Too late he found out he loves her so much he wants to die….
 But drink to a fool, a crazy fool who told his baby, goodbye….”

 AS ERIC directed his car south onto the dark highway, his headlights swept across the faded, rusty sign that canted like someone near death.
 It read: “Talbotton Fifteen Miles.”